codewithdev/codewithdev/README.md

 #### About Me

-- 🔭 I'm a Open-Source Enthusiast, Developer and love to build Communities.
+- 🔭 An Open Source enthusiast who loves to contribute and build new things.
-- 🎲 I am passionate about AI, Machine Learning, Web Dev, Microservices and Problem solving.
+- 🎲 Passionate about Web3, AI, Machine Learning, Web Dev, and a problem slayer.
-- 👨‍💻 I'm always learning something new, and enjoy trying out new technologies.
+- 👨‍💻 A curious learner who passionately learns about new technologies and developing technical communities.
-- 📚 A Tech writer and who loves to write content about coding and technologies.
+- 📚 A Tech writer who loves to write content about technologies.
 - ⚡ Fun fact about me: 👨‍💻🧡